 The ‘Ode of Remembrance’ and Significant Wartime Poetry

-A significant part of Anzac Day and other commemorative dates such as Remembrance Day is the reciting of wartime poems.
+A significant part of Anzac Day and Remembrance Day is the reciting of wartime poems.
 Poetry was used by many soldiers to record their personal experiences on the battlefields, to pay tribute to those fallen and to help others understand the significance of the time.

 Over the years, some such poetry has been adapted and used to commemorate and reflect on solemn occasions such as Remembrance Day and Anzac Day.
 For example, the Ode of Remembrance, recited at commemorative ceremonies since 1921, is the fourth stanza of the poem ‘For the Fallen’, written by Laurence Binyon in 1914.
 Binyon was an English academic and poet who worked as a medical orderly on the Western Front during World War I, where he drew his inspiration for the poem.